 What Affects The Quality Of My Baby’s Scan Images?

-Occasionally, it might be the case that it’s not possible to see what you want to see at a scan.
-Various things can cause this, such as if the baby’s back is against the uterine wall.
+- the baby’s position.
 If this is the case, Dr Penman may ask you to stand up and move around a little, to encourage the baby to move into a different position.

 - your BMI.
 A raised BMI can make it more difficult to obtain high-quality scan images.

 - abdominal wall scarring from previous surgery